Sharky90/100-days-of-code/r1-log.md

 "Form Validation" I mean wow how cool and easy it is to use the built in Django validators that are highly recommended.
 Beware of E-Corp !!! 🤫.............................Mr.Robot🤖
 #100DaysOfCode

+//Day 63 December 05.
+Thursday //
+Learned about Model Forms and how Django makes accepting form input and passing it to a model very simple.
+The forms.ModelForm helper class creates a form from a pre-existing model.
+Interesting...🤔🙂
+#100DaysOfCode